 It started in February.
 The looking and poring over the seed catalog.
 The big tractors bringing dirt in from the fields.
 The planting of the seedlings, hoping that somehow, that would ensure that the garden would actually get finished this year...

-and here we are!
+The very expensive perfectly lovely and slightly stinky dirt that has been sitting in my parking spot for two weeks...and here we are!
 Three of 9 beds finished!
 I'm hoping the fence gets finished soon and that we can save the very steep slope for next year...
 I'm already tired!

 Aren't they lovely?
 The indigenous dirt is RED CLAY, as in, get it wet, and it's practically playdoh that takes forever to drain.
 Not so great for planting.
 We had invested lots of time and effort and rototilling into a 20 by 30 foot somewhat flat spot that after about 4 years of soil additions was showing promise.
 But, when the decision was made to totally revamp the space between Grandma and Grandpa Hulbert's house and ours, it was time for raised beds.